Community & Sustainability

 Newnham Croft School

-Grand Arcade are sponsoring Outspoken Training with their cycle seminar initiative to enthuse students to cycle more often & more safely.
+Grand Arcade sponsored Outspoken Training with their cycle seminar initiative to enthuse students to cycle more often & more safely.
 Outspoken Training visit local universities during Fresher's Week to promote cycling as a easy, fun and sustainable form of transport.
 During the hour long seminar they promote the importance of observation, how to communicate with other road users, effective road positioning and the highway code as well as identifying suitable routes for cycling around town.

 Shepreth Wildlife Park